manuGil/online-core/docs/source/sdi.rst

    **Resources.**
    You will require the latest LTR version of `QGIS (A Coruna 3.10) <https://qgis.org/en/site/forusers/download.html>`_.

    This exercise does not require any data files.
-However, it would be best if you have a web browser.
+However, you need a web browser.
 We recommend **Google Chrome** because you will need to translate some webpages to English.

 Task 1
    Start a web browser and navigate to the `PDOK website <https://www.pdok.nl/>`_ and explore its contents.
-Take your time to explore the website’s interface.
+Take some time to explore the website’s interface.

 Task 2
    In the PDOK home page, click on :guilabel:`Bekijk alle dataset` or :guilabel:`See all datasets`.
 See :numref:`fig-pdok-homepage`  This will take you to a webpage where you can search the NGR metadata repository.